turnkeylinux-apps/tkldev/docs/setup.rst

 Prerequisites
 =============

-tkldev is the mother of all TurnKey appliances.
-It is the appliance that creates all other appliances, including new versions of itself.

 By convention, the source code for an appliance is placed within tkldev in /turnkey/fab/products (e.g., /turnkey/fab/products/core, /turnkey/fab/products/wordpress, etc.).